 Welcome to UM-Flint!
 My name is Aaron; I am Business student double majoring in Finance and Management.
 Along with being a full-time student, I also work as an Office Assistant in the Student Success Center.
-I spend the majority of my day on campus either in class or socializing with friends.
+I spend the majority of my day on campus, either in class or socializing with friends.
 My favorite spot to hang out is on the second floor of the Riverfront building because of the giant windows that overlook downtown.
-When I am not on campus, I am either on the golf course or skiing because they are two things I’m very passionate about.
+When I am not on campus, I am either on the golf course or skiing because those are two things I’m very passionate about.
 An important thing to remember while in college is to not forget about your passion and what drives you to be successful!
 Always stay motivated and surround yourself with positive, like-minded people who will push you to be the best you can!

-Maryjo Gallagher, Orientation Leader
+Mai Eltahir, Orientation Leader

 Veronica Garza, Orientation Lead for Parent and Family Programs